 Using Starling to monitor change

-Next, we will be embarking on a landscape scale High Carbon Stock Approach (HCSA) process – the first of its kind in Mexico.
+Next, we will be embarking on a landscape-scale participatory forest identification process – the first of its kind in Mexico.
 This process will allow us to determine where to focus conservation efforts.
-The approach identifies different land cover types such as high-density forest, young regenerating forest, scrub and open land.
+The approach identifies different land cover types such as high-density forest, young regenerating forest, scrub and open land, and will be presented to the HCSA (High Carbon Stock Approach) Steering Group as a pilot test of landscape-level HCS forest identification.

 This Starling pilot was funded by Nestlé.
-The HCS work will be funded by Grupo Bimbo, (the process has begun, with the first field visit taking place in December).
+The participatory forest mapping work will be funded by Grupo Bimbo.